Israel and Hamas begin cease-fire, setting stage for release of some hostages and more aid to Gaza

 The official would not comment on media reports that Hamas had also agreed to release non-Israelis, including 23 Thai nationals.
 Thailand’s foreign minister told reporters in Bangkok he had not been able to confirm the reports.

-The deal was reached in weeks of intense indirect negotiations, with Qatar, the United States and Egypt serving as mediators.

-The hope is that the “momentum” from it will lead to an “end to this violence,” Majed al-Ansari, a spokesman for Qatar’s Foreign Ministry, told reporters.
+The hope is that “momentum” from the deal will lead to an “end to this violence,” said Majed al-Ansari, a spokesman for the Foreign Ministry of Qatar, which served as a mediator along with the United States and Egypt.

-But hours before the deal came into effect, Israeli Defense Minister Yoav Gallant was quoted telling troops that their respite would be short and that the war would resume with intensity for at least two more months.
+But hours before it came into effect, Israeli Defense Minister Yoav Gallant was quoted telling troops that their respite would be short and that the war would resume with intensity for at least two more months.

 Prime Minister Benjamin Netanyahu has also vowed to continue the war to destroy Hamas’ military capabilities, end its 16-year rule in Gaza and return all the hostages.